 - Termination and Cancellations by Owner

-- The Company reserves the right to move any Vessel, gear, equipment or other goods at any time for reasons of safety, security or good management of the Harbor and Premises.
+- 12.1 The Company reserves the right to move any Vessel, gear, equipment or other goods at any time for reasons of safety, security or good management of the Harbour and Premises.

-- No vessel, when entering or leaving or maneuvering in the Harbor, shall be navigated at such a speed or in such a manner as to endanger or inconvenience other vessels in the Harbor.
+- 12.4 No vessel, when entering or leaving or manoeuvring in the Harbour, shall be navigated at such a speed or in such a manner as to endanger or inconvenience other vessels in the Harbour.

-- Advisory note: Owners, their guests and crew are advised that Vessels are at all times subject to the speed restrictions and by-laws of Harbor and navigation authorities and the requirements and powers of regulatory authorities, including but not limited to the Maritime and Coastguard Agency and The Health and Safety Executive; there are criminal penalties for the breach of such restrictions, requirements and by-laws.
+- 12.5 Advisory note: Owners, their guests and crew are advised that Vessels are at all times subject to the speed restrictions and byelaws of Harbour and navigation authorities and the requirements and powers of regulatory authorities, including but not limited to the Maritime and Coastguard Agency and The Health and Safety Executive; there are criminal penalties for the breach of such restrictions, requirements and by-laws.

-No part of the Company's Harbor or Premises or any Vessel or vehicle while situated therein or thereon shall be used by the Owner for any commercial purpose, except where the Owner has sought and obtained prior written agreement from the Company.
-Where this license is granted to a commercial operator whose Vessel is operated for hire or reward in the course of trading, special conditions will apply to this license, as appended.
+No part of the Company's Harbour or Premises or any Vessel or vehicle while situated therein or thereon shall be used by the Owner for any commercial purpose, except where the Owner has sought and obtained prior written agreement from the Company.
+Where this licence is granted to a commercial operator whose Vessel is operated for hire or reward in the course of trading, special conditions will apply to this licence, as appended.